Short-Term Disability (STD)

 Military Leave

 I’m going on Military leave.
-What happens to my benefits?
+What happens to my insurance benefits?

 Group Term Life

 Group Term Life insurance coverage can be continued for up to 12 months at no charge to you for your approved military leave.
-A death claim would be eligible for payment if death occurs while covered under this policy.
-No benefits would be paid under the Accidental Death and Dismemberment (AD&D) feature of your policy for a loss caused, or contributed to, by war or any act of war whether war is declared or not.
+A death claim would be eligible for payment if death occurs while covered.
+No benefits would be paid under the Accidental Death and Dismemberment (AD&D) feature of your coverage for a loss caused, or contributed to, by war or any act of war whether war is declared or not.

 Short-Term Disability